Timon and Pumbaa's Virtual Safari

-Timon and Pumbaa's Virtual Safari is a series of interactive virtual games that were included as bonus-features within several of Disney's The Lion King-related DVD releases throughout the 2000's.
+Timon and Pumbaa's Virtual Safari is a series of interactive 3D virtual games that were included as bonus-features within several of Disney's The Lion King-related DVD releases throughout the 2000's, starting in 2003.
 The series of games centers on Timon and Pumbaa going on a variety of safari adventures.
 The Virtual Safari games are a cross between the Jungle Cruise and Indiana Jones-related Disney theme park rides along with Kilimanjaro Safaris.
 Players press the left or right arrow buttons on their DVD player's remote at decision making points to decide which way the vehicle travels.

 Overview

 Buena Vista Home Entertainment, Disney Feature Animation, and DisneyToon Studios produced four Virtual Safari games, including: